dask-contrib/dask-sql/docs/source/how_does_it_work.rst

 At the core, ``dask-sql`` does two things:

-- translate the SQL query using `Apache Arrow DataFusion <https://arrow.apache.org/datafusion/>`_ into a relational algebra, which is specified as a tree of java objects - similar to many other SQL engines (Hive, Flink, ...)
+- Translates the SQL query using `Apache Arrow DataFusion <https://arrow.apache.org/datafusion/>`_ into a relational algebra, represented by a `LogicalPlan enum <https://docs.rs/datafusion-expr/latest/datafusion_expr/enum.LogicalPlan.html>`_ - similar to many other SQL engines (Hive, Flink, ...)
-- convert this description of the query from Rust objects into dask API calls (and execute them) - returning a dask dataframe.
+- Converts this description of the query from the Rust enum into Dask API calls (and executes them) - returning a Dask dataframe.

 The following example explains this in quite some technical details.
 For most of the users, this level of technical understanding is not needed.